 - Outranking share

-First, an ad’s impression is calculated by dividing the number of impressions received by the total impressions.
-This provides insight into how often your competitors’ ads received impressions relative to your ad, based on the proportion of your bid.
+Impression share provides insight into how often your competitors’ ads received impressions relative to your ad, based on the proportion of your bid.
+An ad’s impression is calculated by dividing the number of impressions received by the total impressions.

 Targeting settings, bids, and Quality Score can affect Impression share.
 This provides insights about whether a competitor is bidding for a keyword.